Frequently Asked Questions

 - Actual incremental costs incurred in administering the program, such as costs derived from employee timesheets or invoices from third-party contractors, pending specified conditions, and for indirect/overhead costs (not to exceed 10 percent of actual incremental costs or a federally approved indirect rate from a federal agency as evidenced by an approval letter).

-Ten percent of incentive payments provided to participants under Incentive Option 1, or if an electrical corporation, 5 percent of incentive payments provided to participants under Incentive Option 1.
+Ten percent of incentive payments provided to participants under Participation Option 1, or if an electrical corporation, 5 percent of incentive payments provided to participants under Participation Option 1.

-To receive a reimbursement for administrative costs, submit a claim to the CEC using the Incentive Option 1 Claim Package template on on the resources tab.
+To receive a reimbursement for administrative costs, submit a claim to the CEC using the Participation Option 1 Claim Package template on the Resources Tab.

 Non-Provider Utilities: The CEC shall also reimburse for the following actual costs incurred by utilities and federal power marketing administrations in facilitating an aggregator’s administration of the program in the utility’s service territory and a direct participant’s participation in the program.